-Provide support and coordinate with Strategic Partners, including local and regional agencies, the Palm Beach Transportation Planning Agency Trails, and Pedestrian Bicvcle Advisorv Committee, Palm Beach County, the Florida Department of Transportation Office Greenways and Trails, and the East Coast Greenway Alliance to assist in the development of local and regional trail networks that integrate the Southeast Florida Regional Greenways and Trails Plan.
+Provide support and coordinate with Strategic Partners, including local and regional agencies, the Palm Beach Transportation Planning Agency Pedestrian Bicycle Trails, and Advisory Committee, Palm Beach County, the Florida Department of Transportation Office of Greenways and Trails, and the East Coast Greenway Alliance to assist in the development of local and regional trail networks that integrate the Southeast Florida Regional Greenways and Trails Plan.

 Create bicycle/pedestrian paths along canal, rail, and public corridor rights-of-way as part of an interconnected network of greenways, parks, and open spaces, for non-motorized transportation.
+(Reworded Policy D-1.2 Carried Forward)